Research Paper By Theano Kalavana, Business Coach, CYPRUS

 The following matrix combines cognitive and affective empathy and forms Four Types of Leaders According to Their Empathy Styles (Kalavana & Andreou, 2018).

 See Appendix for detailed examples for each style

 Goleman (2011) underlined that the antidote for affective empathy that can lead to emotional exhaustion is “emotional self-management skills”.

 Mindfulness is also acknowledged by NICE (National Institute for Health and Care Excellence) as an effective kind of therapy with physical and psychological stress (Sweet, 2014).
-Mindfulness is about changing the relationship between our thoughts and feelings and thus creates the space between thoughts, emotions and actions which is important for leaders when they need to respond empathetically.
+Mindfulness is about changing the relationship between our thoughts and feelings and thus creates the space between thoughts, emotions, and actions which are important for leaders when they need to respond empathetically.

 B.A.L.A.N.C.E. as one of the Mindfulness Coaching Models

 In Mindfulness, breathing is one of the most important techniques to calm the mind and to strengthen concentration.
 There are so many techniques to breathe both in mindfulness and meditation.
 The importance during breathing technique is to allow six to seven seconds when you breathe in and another six to seven seconds when you breathe out.
 It is important to focus and pay attention to every single breath as it is the only one you have and you have to catch it as much as you can.